kermit4/cjp2p-rust/README.md

 If you create .allow_remote_http in the directory you run this, the next time it starts it will allow any IP to connect to the HTTP port, but it will only serve files you already have, it can't cause it to download anything new, and doesn't have any of special access that localhost does.
 As of this writing that means it will refuse websockets, among other things.
 I run it with  .allow_remote_http so I think its safe.

-this git bundle self hosted at http://localhost:24255/latest/0xe13a614dff88de239a986bea20ca129c3dc77bb727fac18f2f092eed27cfb3fb/cjp2p.bundle  -- "make pull" to update with it instead of a centralized repo
+this git bundle self hosted at http://localhost:24255/latest/0xe13a614dff88de239a986bea20ca129c3dc77bb727fac18f2f092eed27cfb3fb/cjp2p.bundle  -- "make pull" or `/update` to update with it without a centralized repo

 # building